 - Private van transfer

 If you have your own vehicle, there is paid parking just outside the site for $30 Mxn pesos.
-An entrance fee of $510 Mxn Pesos ($28 USD) includes an iPod, which allows you to select your language of choice for the initial 45-minute walking tour.
-With the audio set to play and our toddler in tow, we set off following the arrows along the path passed the main structures.
-Feature lights in an array of colors emphasized a fusion of Mayan and Toltec architectural styles dating back to between the 6thand 10thcenturies.
+An entrance fee of $510 Mxn Pesos ($28 USD) includes an iPod (you select your language) for the initial 45-minute walking tour.
+Starting the audio and with our toddler in tow, we set off following the arrows along the path passed the main structures.
+Feature lights in an array of colors emphasized a fusion of Mayan and Toltec architectural styles dating back to between the 6th and 10th centuries.

 What To Expect

 To see the ruins after dark was a unique experience for us.
-Under the changing, multi-colored lights, each fine detail carved in the stones was accentuated and seemed to come alive under the different hues.
+Under the changing, multi-colored lights, each fine detail carved in the stones was accentuated.
+The carvings seemed to dance and come alive under the different hues.
 We noticed a very tranquil hush, a harmony between the surrounding jungle and its visitors.
 The atmosphere was so serene that everyone seemed to feel compelled to speak in whispers, so as not to disturb the peace.

-Being in my line of work in the hospitality industry, I’ve had the good fortune of visiting most of the Yucatan Peninsula attractions multiple times over the years.
-Yet to walk these sacred grounds on a quiet night and to see The Temple of the Warriors and The Great Ball Court under the star-streaked sky was definitely an original and incredible experience.
+Being in the hospitality industry, I’ve had the good fortune of visiting most of the Yucatan Peninsula attractions multiple times over the years.
+Even still, walking these sacred grounds at night was an original viewpoint.
+Seeing The Temple of the Warriors and The Great Ball Court under a star-streaked sky was an incredible experience.

-A few minutes before 8 p.m., we took our seats near the front of the audience, hoping that our active two-year-old son would be calm during the main event.
-Surprisingly, the high-definition images and the accompanying narrative left even my son captivated, who sat still during the entire 25-minute show.
-The whole crowd was mesmerized by the cutting-edge effects and neon lights, which danced on the facade of the ancient city’s most prominent temple.
+A few minutes before 8 p.m., we took our seats near the front of the audience.
+We crossed our fingers, hoping that our active two-year-old son would be calm during the main event.
+Surprisingly, the high-definition images and the accompanying narrative left even my son captivated.
+During the entire 25-minute show, he sat and cooed, pointing his fingers at the vivid picture show.
+The whole crowd was mesmerized by the cutting-edge effects and neon lights, which danced on the facade of the prominent temple.

 All Good Things Must Come To An End

-Once the spectacle was over, we drove into the small town, just five minutes away, and were amazed at the transformation from day to night.
-There is hardly a soul around during the day, as I imagine the workforce leaves to manage their daily business.
+Once the spectacle was over, we drove into the small town, just five minutes away.
+I was amazed at the transformation from day to night.
+By day, hardly a soul walks the rustic streets (most of the community is off working I imagine.)
 But come nightfall, when everyone returns, the town is lively with street vendors and bustling restaurants.

-We decided to make a mini-getaway out of our afternoon road trip and booked a room at Hotel Chichen Itza for the night.
-It was cozy and clean with a pool, and just a short drive from the ruins; perfect for our needs.
-Maybe next time, we’ll explore what’s behind the doors of Hacienda Chichen Itza or The Lodge, two luxury hotels in the area offering direct access to the ruins.
-How awesome would that be to have breakfast on the balcony overlooking one of the New Seven Wonders of the World?
+We decided to make a mini-getaway out of our afternoon road trip and booked a night at Hotel Chichen Itza.
+It was cozy and clean with a pool, and just a short drive from the ruins – perfect for our needs.
+Maybe next time, we’ll explore what’s behind the doors of Hacienda Chichen Itza or The Lodge.
+Offering direct access to the ancient city’s ruins, these two luxury hotels would undoubtedly present a unique experience.
+How awesome to have breakfast on the balcony facing one of the New Seven Wonders of the World!